 Sometimes, when we’re inside for long periods of time, our brains need a dose of fresh air to perk up.
 Go for a quick walk, or even just stand outdoors for a few minutes, and take a few deep breaths.
 Even recent research suggest that our brains like the outdoors better.

 4. Drink some water.

 Dehydration is one of the top reasons we end up feeling foggy and unfocused during the day.
-Most experts suggest 3.7 litres of fluids every day for men and about 2.7 litres of fluids every day for women for optimal hydration.
+Most experts suggest 3.7 liters of fluids every day for men and about 2.7 liters of fluids every day for women for optimal hydration.

 How to Clear the Mind

 When it’s not just an occasional spell of brain fog, and you’ve been feeling consistently unfocused, lacking in mental energy, and scattered in your thinking, it might be time to employ a longer-term solution — or several.